-You may be able to save taxes without having to worry about the medical expense deduction floor (see Case Study 1) by contributing to one of these accounts:
+You may be able to save taxes without having to worry about the medical expense deduction floor by contributing to one of these accounts:

 HSA.
-If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,850 for self-only coverage and \$7,750 for family coverage (plus \$1,000 if you're age 55 or older) for 2023.
+If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$4,150 for self-only coverage and \$8,300 for family coverage (plus \$1,000 if you're age 55 or older) for 2024.
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
-Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year, allowing the account to grow.
+With-drawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year, allowing the account to grow.
+After age 65, you can take distributions to use for nonmedical expenses, but they'll be taxable.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$3,050 in 2023.
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit - not to exceed \$3,200 in 2024.
 The plan pays or reimburses you for qualified medical expenses.
 (If you have an HSA, your FSA is limited to funding certain permitted expenses.)
 What you don't use by the plan year's end, you generally lose - though your plan might give you a 21⁄2-month grace period to incur expenses to use up the previous year's contribution.
-Or it might allow you to roll over up to \$610 to 2024.
+Or it might allow you to roll over up to \$640 to 2025.